-This is a pillow sham design that you put over a pillow form.
-I used Berroco Weekend DK to make this one and that would make an excellent yarn for the base.
+Punch Pillow is a crochet pillow sham design that you put over a pillow form.
+It was originally published in a special issue by Annie’s called, From Scraps to Sensational (affiliate link).
+I used Berroco Weekend DK (affiliate link) to make this one and that would make an excellent yarn for the base.
 The colorful design on the front is made using a technique called surface crochet.
 This is the part that can be done using scraps from your stash.
 You can do every stripe in a different yarn or do a repeating pattern as I did here.
 To make one exactly like this you’ll need:

 3 hanks in #2902 Vanilla

 Size G/6/4 mm crochet hook, or size needed to obtain gauge

 This beautiful technique is called surface crochet, or surface slip stitching.
 You work slip stitches across the surface of crochet fabric, much like embroidery.
 Not sure how to do this?
 Click here to see my video tutorial!